nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. User <ins>lists all contacts [(UC01)](#use-case-uc01-list-all-contacts)</ins>.
 2. User <ins>lists all tags [(UC04)](#use-case-uc04-list-all-tags)</ins>.
 3. User requests to tag a contact with a specified tag.
-4. The system displays the updated contact with the new tag assigned to them, in the list of contacts.
+4. System displays the updated contact with the new tag assigned to them, in the list of contacts.

    Use case ends.